garcios/asset-trak-portfolio/README.md

 7. __Reports and Graphs__: Users can generate reports and charts to visualize the performance of their portfolio, making data analysis handy.

+8. __AI Generated Content__ : AI can generate concise summaries of the latest news and perform sentiment analysis to provide insights into a company's public perception.

 The entire project runs on Golang which ensures a seamless development experience, and it can be used on any operating system.
 I developed this on macOS Sonoma environment.

 Please note that for this coding project, a good understanding of finance market concepts and Go language is required.
 The data fetched by this project is strictly for informational purposes and should not be taken as investment advice.

->Note: This project is currently ongoing and in the development phase.
+>Note: This project started in 25th January 2025 and is currently ongoing and in the development phase.
 Therefore, please be advised that not all features highlighted above have been fully implemented at this time.

 ## High Level Architecture